grants235/Python/README.md

 # Python

-This is a repository  of my python projects
+This is a repository  of my Python projects